NarjesDavari/marketing-analysis-bayesian-mmm/README.md

-# marketing-analysis-bayesian-mmm
+# marketing-analysis-Bayesian-mmm
-Build, visualize, and evaluate the MMM using the latest version of PyMC.
+Build, visualize, and evaluate the Bayesian MMM using the latest version of PyMC.